 Von Stauffenberg comes to envisage the RLA as a Soviet national force fighting for the liberation of the country from the communist regime of dictator Joseph Stalin, and the German invasion as an armed intervention on behalf of the Soviet people.

-Convinced that Hitler is mad, von Stauffenberg begins to think that only the death of the Führer can retrieve the situation.
+Convinced that Hitler is mad, von Stauffenberg begins to think that only the death of the Führer can stop the killing of Jews and Slavs in the occupied zone.

 "Is there no officer over there in the Führer's headquarters capable of shooting that beast!" he says to a fellow officer in August 1942.